DasParijat/Ringtail-DE/README.md

 	<li>
 		<ul>
 			(7/3/25)
+			<li>(General)
+			Changed enviroment background color to black,
+			which makes loading look smoother.
+			(Instead of a flash of grey of the empty enviroment, it now shows black, just like how the loading screen ends)</li>
+			<li>(Home Menu)
+			Scene transition eneter animation plays when home menu loaded, reload button added to main menu for debugging purposes</li>
 			<li>(Fonts)
 			Imported Old Newspaper Types font directly, intsead of relying on system fonts, updated all text that used that font with the imported one</li>